mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 -   the gain is now negative (the signal inverts i.e. flips upside down),
 -   the input impedance is greatly reduced.

 The reduced input impedance has potential issues; however, there is one advantage of the inverting amplifier.
-Because one of the inputs is held at ground, the voltage at the inputs barely fluctuates which puts less strain on the op-amp resulting in better performance in reproducing the output waveform.
+Because one of the inputs is held at a constant voltage (ground), the voltage at the inputs barely fluctuates which puts less strain on the op-amp resulting in better performance in reproducing the output waveform.

 ### Prelab Question {#1.1}

 Applying the voltage golden rule, it should be clear that the voltage at both inputs is $0\text{ V}$.
 Even though the voltage at $V_-$ is zero, it is called a **virtual ground**, instead of **ground**, because there is no actual path to *Earth ground*, so it does not serve the full function of ground.

-Since the path from $V_\text{in}$ to $V_-$ is like a path to ground, this path is essentially a termination impedance.
+Since the path from $V_\text{in}$ to $V_-$ is like a path to ground, this path is like a load.
 With this knowledge, what do you think the input impedance of the inverting amplifier is?

 ## Deriving the Closed-Loop Gain of the Inverting Amplifier